 (1) A total of fifty-four (54) classroom hours of graduate coursework, including 3 credits of HIST 5940; 3 credits of HIST 6000; and 15 credits (5 courses) of research seminars.
-No more than nine credit hours can come from independent study or "bump up" courses without approval of the Department's Graduate Committee.
+No more than nine credit hours can come from independent study courses without approval of the Department's Graduate Committee.

 (2) twelve (12) dissertation hours (HIST 6950).